Madagascar: Vanilla village development

 Perlette, villager and president of the wells management committee

-Many remote communities in the area are under served by public health care services.
-We established two health centers that provide primary care services to over 9,000 individuals.
-Each center is equipped with potable water, electricity, and medical equipment.
-In collaboration with health authorities, these facilities receive ongoing support and oversight to ensure accessible and safe healthcare in the long run.
+Many remote communities in the region are underserved by public healthcare services.
+To support access to care, two health centres have been established, providing primary healthcare services to more than 9,000 individuals.
+Each centre is equipped with potable water, electricity, and essential medical equipment.
+In collaboration with health authorities, these facilities receive ongoing support and supervision to ensure sustainable and safe healthcare provision.

 "One of the main advantages of using the energy-saving cook stove is the wood savings.
 Additionally, it is easy to clean the pots, as it produces little smoke, preventing them from getting blackened and making cleaning difficult.
 The speed of cooking is also appreciated, especially when I have visitors.
 I really enjoy cooking with this stove compared to the traditional stoves."